orbeon/orbeon-forms-doc/form-runner/component/date.md

 `fr:date` must be bound to `xs:date`.

-## Parameters
+## Configuration

+`fr:date` supports parameters, which you can set via properties, Form Builder settings, or directly on `fr:date`.

+### Week start day

 [SINCE Orbeon Forms 2022.1]

-`fr:date` supports parameters, which you can set via properties, Form Builder settings, or directly on `fr:date`:

-- `week-start-day`
-    - first day of the week
+The `week-start-day` parameter allows you to specify the first day of the week:

 - values: `sunday` or `monday`
 - default: when not specified, the start day depends on the language (for example Sunday for English, Monday for French)

-These are the default values of the properties:
+This is unspecified by default:

 ```xml
 <property